-- (a) They are discharged for just cause and are not reinstated. - (b) They resign. - (c) They are absent from work in excess of three (3) working days without notifying their Supervisor, or without sufficient cause. - (d) Following a layoff, they fail to return to work within fourteen (14) calendar days upon being notified in writing to do so.
-A mutually agreeable extension between the employee and their immediate Supervisor may be granted due to extenuating circumstances.
+- (a) They are discharged for just cause and are not reinstated. - (b) They resign. - (c) They are absent from work in excess of three (3) working days without notifying their Supervisor, or without sufficient cause. - (d) Following a layoff, they fail to return to work within fourteen (14) calendar days upon being notified in writing to do so. - a.
+A mutually agreeable extension of the fourteen (14) calendar days may be granted due to extenuating circumstances.
+Details of such extension shall be shared with the Union.
 It shall be the responsibility of the employee to keep the Board informed of their current address. - (e) They are laid off for a period longer than twelve (12) months.